-One out of four people report having trouble with sleeping, many pop a sleeping pill to help get some much-needed Z’s.
-But these drugs can come with side effects and don’t always provide the best quality sleep you need to feel refreshed.
-New research points to cognitive behavioural therapy as a better solution, with no side effects.
+Cognitive behavioural therapy is a sleep solution without side effects.
+The foundation of a healthy life is our sleep and improving this area of your life will transform every other aspect.
+If you struggle to sleep you are not alone, one out of four people reports having trouble with sleeping.
+Many pop a sleeping pill to help get some much-needed Z’s.
+But these drugs come with side effects and don’t provide you with the best quality sleep that you need to feel refreshed.

 Reduced stress levels